hashbhavik/tindog/README.md

-A conceptual website - tinder for dogs ;)
+A conceptual website - tinder for dogs :)
-Built using pure HTML, CSS & Bootstrap
+Built purely using HTML, CSS & Bootstrap.